henrygenus/henrygenus/README.md

   * ###### Com Sci 130: Software Engineering
   * ###### Com Sci 136: Introduction to Computer Security
   * ###### Com Sci 181: Intro to Formal Languages and Automata Theory

+## PROGRESSION
+In looking through my code, one may notice some specific idiosyncrasies and variable style choices.
+As it is too much code for me to go back and stylize more choices, I believe it prudent to list the order I took the classes in, so that readers can see relevance and development.
+What follows is the order I took classes in, with the logical '&' to represent concurrency.
+* Com Sci 32
+* Com Sci 111 & Com Sci 180
+* Com Sci 131 & Com Sci 161
+* Com Sci 118 & Com Sci 132
+Additionally, I plan to take:
+* Com Sci 136 & Com Sci 181
+* Com Sci 130

 <!--